Learners using Thrive

 Checking boxes instead of building futures

-Public accounting firms like Hogan Taylor can’t afford to take a risk.
-Operating under strict professional requirements, the firm’s employees needed to complete 40 hours of continuing professional education every year.
-That guaranteed audience is a double-edged sword.
+Public accounting firms like Hogan Taylor can't afford to take a risk.
+Operating under strict professional requirements, the firm's employees needed to complete 40 hours of continuing professional development every year.
 While learning was technically solid, it had become synonymous with compliance: something you checked off rather than something you experienced.

 Their challenge was cultural as well as operational.
-How could they fundamentally change the way their people thought about development?
-Learning was scattered across disparate tools and platforms, each with its own login and in complete isolation from the rest.
-There was no single home for development, and no meaningful way to show employees that the firm was genuinely invested in their growth.
-They needed a new learning partner.
+Learning was scattered across disparate tools with no single home for development, and no meaningful way to show employees that the firm was genuinely invested in their skills development.

 Where scattered learning finally found a home